libbyshoop/csinparallel/modules/DrugDesignInParallel/source/hadoop/hadoop.rst

 Hadoop Solution
 ***************

+In the complete archive, :download:`dd.tar.gz <../code/dd.tar.gz>`, this example is under the dd/hadoop directory.

+Alternatively, for this chapter, this is the individual file to download:

+:download:`dd_hadoop.java <../code/dd/hadoop/dd_hadoop.java>`

 Hadoop is an open-source framework for data-intensive scalable map-reduce computation.
 Originally developed by Yahoo! engineers and now an Apache project, Hadoop supports petascale computations in a reasonable amount of time (given sufficiently large cluster resources), and is used in numerous production web-service enterprises.
-The code :download:`dd_hadoop.java <code/dd_hadoop.java>` implements a solution to our problem for the Hadoop map-reduce framework, which is capable of data-intensive scalable computing.
+The code dd_hadoop.java, implements a solution to our problem for the Hadoop map-reduce framework, which is capable of data-intensive scalable computing.

 In our previous examples, we have modified the coding of a map-reduce framework represented by the C++ method ``MR::run()`` in order to create implementations with various parallelization technologies.
 Hadoop provides a powerful implementation of such a framework, with optimizations for large-scale data, adaptive scheduling of tasks, automated recovery from failures (which will likely occur when using many nodes for lengthy computations), and an extensive system for reusable configuration of jobs.
 To use Hadoop, one needs only provide ``Map()``, ``Reduce()``, configuration options, and the desired data.
 This framework-based strategy makes it convenient for Hadoop programmers to create and launch effective, scalably large computations.

-Therefore, we will compare definitions of ``Map()`` and ``Reduce()`` found in the serial implementation :download:`dd_serial.cpp <code/dd_serial.cpp>` to the corresponding definitions in a Hadoop implementation :download:`dd_hadoop.java <code/dd_hadoop.java>`.
+Therefore, we will compare definitions of ``Map()`` and ``Reduce()`` found in the serial implementation, dd_serial.cpp to the corresponding definitions in a Hadoop implementation.
 The serial implementations for our simplified problem are quite simple:

 	.. code-block:: java
 		:emphasize-lines: 1,6
-		:linenos:

 		void MR::Map(const string &ligand, vector<Pair> &pairs) {
 			Pair p(Help::score(ligand.c_str(), protein.c_str()), ligand);